GuidoVisser/Thesis_results/README.md

 ## Figure 8
 ![nescio_1](imgs/homography_demos/homography_nescio_1.gif) | ![nescio_1](imgs/homography_demos/noise_homography_nescio_1.gif)
 :-------------------------:|:-------------------------:
 Homography stabilization | The input and video are misaligned.
-In the bottom left of the video this effect is strong when the shadow of the cyclist overlaps with this region.

 #### Two foreground objects that occlude each other.
 Reflections of both foreground objects out-of-frame objects in the background